Shihan150/Animated-hydrological-cycle/water-cycle-wiki.md

 		Fig. 18
 ## Annotation
 <span id='R1'>[1] Data source: Igor Shiklomanov's chapter "World fresh water resources" in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World's Fresh Water Resources (Oxford University Press, New York).
+<span id='R2'>[2] reproduced from W. James Shuttleworth’s chapter “Evaporation” in Maidment, D.R., 1993.
+Handbook of hydrology (Vol. 9780070, p.
+397323).
+New York: McGraw-Hill.
+<span id='R3'>[3] Recommended reading for this topic: [Stommel, H., 1948.
+The westward intensification of wind‐driven ocean currents.
+Eos, Transactions American Geophysical Union, 29(2), pp.202-206.]( https://agupubs.onlinelibrary.wiley.com/doi/10.1029/TR029i002p00202)
+<span id='R4'>[4] Some knowledge about [Atmospheric Circulation](https://en.wikipedia.org/wiki/Atmospheric_circulation) will be beneficial for a better understanding.
+<span id='R5'>[5] Attention that there is only one peak in the northern hemisphere for zonal precipitation map in reality, but no available climate models can avoid the double-ITCZ artifact until now.
+<span id=’R6’>[6] Data source: [NASA Balances Water Budget with New Estimates of Liquid Assets](https://www.nasa.gov/feature/goddard/nasa-balances-water-budget-with-new-estimates-of-liquid-assets).
+Archived from the original on 2017-08-07.
+<span id=’R7’>[7] Data source: USSR National Committee for the International Hydrological decade and Korzun, V.I., 1977.
+Atlas of world water balance.
+Unesco Press.
+<span id=’R8’>[8] This figure was illustrated by Joe Le Monnier and first published in Wallace S. Broecker’s work in Natural History Magazine (1987).